Distinguishing Siegel modular forms: Introduction

+\begin{remark} What we actually prove is that there exists a Dirichlet character $\chi$ such that $a_p = \chi(p)a_p'$ for all but finitely many primes $p$.
+By the strong multiplicity one theorem for $\GL_4$, it follows that $\Pi \simeq \Pi' \otimes \chi$.
+If $\pi$ and $\pi'$ have trivial central character, then $\chi$ must be quadratic (see \Cref{rem:quadratic}).

+For general automorphic representations $\pi$ and $\pi'$, the conclusion $\Pi \simeq \Pi' \otimes \chi$ is the strongest possible, since the strong multiplicity one theorem is false for automorphic representations of $\Gf(\AQ)$.
+However, if $\pi$ and $\pi'$ arise from paramodular newforms $f$ and $f'$, then $f$ has the same $T_p$-Hecke eigenvalues as the quadratic twist $f' \otimes \chi$, constructed in \cite{jlr}.
+By the strong multiplicity one results of \cite{schmidt, schmidt_acta}, it follows that $f$ is a scalar multiple of $f' \otimes \chi$. \end{remark}

-More generally, we show that an algebraic relation among \emph{any} of the Hecke eigenvalues of a Siegel modular form $f$ is sufficient to determine it up to twist.
-The Hecke algebra of $f$ is generated by $T(p)$, $T(p^2)$, and the diamond operator $\Delta(p)$.
-The $T(p)$-Hecke eigenvalues $a_p$ of a Siegel modular form $f$ are the coefficients of its \emph{spinor $L$-function}
+More generally, we show that an algebraic relation among \emph{any} of the Hecke eigenvalues of a Siegel paramodular newform $f$ is sufficient to determine it up to twist.
+The Hecke algebra of $\pi$ is generated by $T(p)$, $T(p^2)$, and the diamond operator $\Delta(p)$.
+Its $T(p)$-Hecke eigenvalues $a_p$ are the coefficients of its \emph{spinor $L$-function}